-The lead agency is the Multicultural Council of Windsor and Essex County (MCC).
-It is federally funded to provide the first tier of resettlement services to GARs.
-In a typical year the MCC welcomes 200 to 300 refugees from countries around the world.
+In a typical year the City of Windsor also welcomes between 200 to 300 non-Syrian refugees from all parts of the world.
 The extraordinary circumstances of the Syrian refugee effort resulted in an expansion of MCC's services in order to manage Syrian and non-Syrian GARs, coupled with innovative collaborations with partner agencies within key sectors such as settlement and language, education, health, employment, community supports and groups such as the Canadian Syrian Council and the Windsor Islamic Council.

 A further expansion of service by Immigration, Refugee and Citizenship Canada (IRCC) was created to enhance the settlement process.
 Earlier in 2016, IRCC designated additional temporary RAP sites, including the Municipality of Leamington, under the direction of New Canadian's Centre Excellence Inc. (NCCE) to lead the settlement process for Syrian refugees targeted for that part of Essex County, and approximately 102 GARS and 24 BVORs have settled in that community.

 What is the Role of the City of Windsor in the Syrian Refugee effort?

 Under the Commissioner of Community Development and Health, Jelena Payne, the approach is three-fold: communication, collaboration and inspiration.
 Since the outset, the Commissioner has been available to the media regarding information from the federal and provincial governments and how it may impact on our community.
 The City has worked with MCC to meet with leaders within the various sectors in anticipation of potential service delivery issues and played a key role in the community stakeholder meeting on refugee resettlement held in December 2015.
 Finally, the City is working closely with the Windsor Essex Local Immigration Partnership and its multitude of "ambassadors" to spread positive messages of welcome to newcomers and promote the benefits that newcomers bring to our community.